-This work was supported by the Brazilian agencies FAPESP and CAPES.
+This work was supported by the Brazilian agencies FAPESP, CAPES, and CNPq (Process No. 310045/2019-3).
 Computational resources were provided by the high performance computing center at UFABC.
 The authors thank Mr. Matheus Medina for his technical support in reactive molecular dynamics simulations.
+We are grateful to professors Paula Homem de Mello and Adriano Reinaldo Viçoto Benvenho for critical comments and fruitful discussion.